HTGenomeAnalysisUnit/SCE-VCF/README.md

 ## Running time

-Running time on the full 1000G cohort VCF containing 2504 samples and about 120M variants is ~22h.
-But similar results can be obtained scanning only chr22 in
+Running time on the full 1000G cohort VCF containing 2504 samples and about 120M variants is ~20h.

 ## Notes